Get Started with PixelCrayons

-Internal Google documents released on GitHub reveal how search engine algorithms work.
+Internal Google documents released on reveal how search engine algorithms work.

 The documents have unveiled secrets about how Google ranks content in its search results and the important factors that affect website ranking.